-Canine brain networks have provided valuable insights into the of mammalian brains.
+Canine brain networks have provided valuable insights into the evolution of mammalian brains.
 Researchers have discovered that the lateral frontal lobes, responsible for problem-solving, task-switching, and goal-directed behavior, have partially taken over the role of the cingulate cortex, a bilateral structure deep in the cerebral cortex.
-To better understand how dogs think, scientists have employed functional magnetic resonance imaging (fMRI) to observe their in response to external stimuli.
+To better understand how dogs think, scientists have employed functional magnetic resonance imaging (fMRI) to observe their brain activity in response to external stimuli.
 By analyzing the active regions of the brain during these reactions, researchers can gain a deeper understanding of the cognitive processes involved in learning, memory, and the development of human brain function.

 The Department of Ethology at Eötvös Loránd University (ELTE) has been instrumental in advancing the methodology for canine fMRI measurements since 2006.
 Márta Gácsi, a prominent figure in the field, developed a training methodology for pet dogs that incorporated principles from assistance dog training in Hungary.
 By combining these approaches with socially motivated training and ethological research, Gácsi devised a highly effective method.
 In this approach, dogs are motivated to learn tasks by observing the actions of already trained dogs and receiving praise.
 Through fMRI training, dogs can remain motionless in the MRI scanner for extended periods, typically around eight minutes, in exchange for expected rewards such as petting and treats.

-In recent years, canine fMRI studies have focused on playing sounds to the and examining the brain regions activated during sound processing.
+In recent years, canine fMRI studies have focused on playing sounds to the animals and examining the brain regions activated during sound processing.
 However, one challenge researchers face is the irregularity of functional activities, which do not necessarily adhere to anatomically defined boundaries.
 Different parts of the brain often work together in synchrony to process specific inputs, forming functional brain networks.
 To address this issue, the researchers decided to develop a dog brain atlas that organizes anatomical regions into functional networks.
 This atlas illustrates which regions are involved in specific tasks and provides information about their locations.
 The study detailing this approach was published in the journal Brain Structure and Function.

 The creation of a canine resting state fMRI brain atlas has significant implications for the analysis of brain disorders characterized by impaired integration and communication between different brain areas.
 By mapping the functional networks in the dog brain, researchers can gain a better understanding of these diseases and potentially develop improved treatment strategies.
 Moreover, the insights obtained from studying canine brain activity not only contribute to advancements in dog training methods but also shed light on the evolutionary processes that led to the development of human brain functions.